 Pro Tip: You want to leave 36 inches between the edge of your dining table and the wall or other furniture.
 Keeping 45 inches between your table and the dining room entryway will also keep from any bottlenecking in and out during dinnertime.

-A nice in-between, the oval table is the more unusual dining room table shape, but if your space allows it, it can serve as an elegant contour to your room’s design.
+A nice in-between that is a variation on the round dining table, is the oval table is the more unusual dining room table shape, but if your space allows it, it can serve as an elegant contour to your room’s design.